MichaelOppong731/holbertonschool-system_engineering-devops/README.md

-This repository contains 0x00 Shell basics task
+This repository contains some scripts for 0x00 Shell basic tasks in Holberton